How to Improve your Immune System This Year

-It is time to think more about what we can eat than what we cannot.
+- think more about what you can eat than what you cannot.

-It is time to think about increasing the nutrient content of what we eat every day and decreasing the irritant content.
+- increase the nutrient content of what you eat every day and decrease the irritant content.

 Vegetables are loaded with nutrients that we are just beginning to understand.

-What we do know is that simple vegetables like Brussel sprouts have amazing nutritional power and is where you should place your focus.
+What we do know is that simple vegetables like broccoli have amazing nutritional power and is where you should place your focus.

 Stop thinking about processed food and start thinking of real food.

 Instead of a muffin or bagel in the morning, have a boiled egg and some raw vegetables and fruit.

 The muffin and the bagel are manufactured food and some of the chemicals which go into creating this manufactured food might not be recognizable for your body.

 You can be confident that when you eat real food that is hormone and pesticide-free, your body will thank you for it.

 #3.
 Walk 30 Minutes Every Day